 For some searches you may want to select a Language.
 Most articles are in English, but there are non-English journals in the collection.

 Using Journal or Book Title or ISBN allows you to limit your search to a specific publication.

-Use JOURNAL FILTER lets you limit your search results to journals in relevant disciplines and eliminate articles from non-relevant subject areas.
+Use JOURNAL FILTER to limit your search results to journals in relevant disciplines and eliminate articles from non-relevant subject areas.

-For example, you need information on Buddha from a historic or philosophical viewpoint but your search results keep articles from archeology and art journals.
-Search only the history and philosophy disciplines.
+For example, you need information on Buddha from a historic or philosophical viewpoint.
+Your search results have articles from archeology and art journals.
+Use Journal Filter to search only the history and philosophy disciplines.

 Create your own citation ...

 HINT: Use the PDF version of the article.
-It has a cover page with all the information needed for your citation.
-Access date on this cover page is the European style of dd/mm/yyyy, not the typical American style of mm/dd/yyyy.
+The cover page has all the information needed for your citation.
+The article title is first and the journal title is identified as Source.

 This page offers easy access to the database JSTOR and provides a few tips about using this resource effectively.
 It is not intended to be a comprehensive guide to the database; it simply assists Vol State users with common questions.
 Use the "Help" link in JSTOR for additional help.